SUSTech2022/Acoustic-Scene-Mapping/README.md

 <<<<<<< HEAD
 1. Open the **`ASM_offline.m`** script.
-2. Modify the script to select the desired arrangement and Sound Source Localization (SSL) method.
+2. Modify the script to select the desired arrangement and SSL method.
 3. Run the script to visualize the offline mapping results.

 ### Online ASM Implementation